 Even if it didn't, it would have taken Pascal at least a moment to recover from that.

 Three simple words, spoken in a shy, almost embarrassed voice, yet drowned in a mixture of exhaustion and longing that Sylviane had never expressed.

 He always believed that at least part of his interest towards her was because their personalities were peas from the same pod, even if she was far more approachable and friendly.

 But his fiancée made one error in judgment.

-His first order of business upon daybreak now stood clear: he must travel to Alis Avern and join his betrothed.
+Pascal's first order of business upon daybreak now stood clear: he must travel to Alis Avern and join his betrothed.
 He must show solidity with her as the new Landgrave of Nordkreuz.
 Their alliance was his father's greatest legacy, and he would fight tooth and nail to see it fulfilled.

-History might only remember the Caliphate's declaration of Holy War days ago as the ignition point for the chaos that would sweep the continent.
+History might only remember the Caliphate's declaration of Holy War from days ago as the ignition point for the chaos that would sweep the continent.
 But for Pascal Kay Lennart von Moltewitz, it was tonight when the war truly began.

 And it would not stop until all of Hyperion lay changed.